thaysom22/portfolio_project/TESTING.md

 ### Further testing

-* On a desktop, all elements of every page checked using Chrome Developer tools for contrast rations betweenforeground and background colors.
+* On a desktop, all elements of every page checked using Chrome Developer tools for contrast ratios between foreground and background colors.
 * HTML and CSS files manuallaly checked for clear and appropriate comments, code readability and errors.
 All commented out code removed.
 * Asked friends and family to use site on various devices and provide feedback:
-    *
+    *Order of icons and headers inconsistent on resume page on desktop display.
+Fix: used Bootstrap order utility class to manipulate order in which DOM elements are displayed.*
+    *Site does not have a custom 404 error page to facilitate easy navigation back to homepage.
+Fix: 404.html page added to project.*
-* Asked Code Institute
+* Asked Code Institute Slack community to peer review my completed website and code:
+    *Samsung Galaxy S20 Ultra and a 16" MacBook Pro - site works well on these devices.(Jack Sheehy)* *Bug: Project/blog post boxes are not fixed height (andriy saltanchuk).
+Fix: made project/blog post boxes full height of containing row.*